About 20 miles northeast of Vancouver, WA in the Yacolt Burn State Forest and Gifford Pinchot National Forest.

 A Discovery Pass permit is required to park here.

-There is a pit toilet in the picnic area about 150 feet up the trail.
+There is a pit toilet at the parking area.

 Tarbell Trail, Chinook Trai #180B, Silver Star Trail #180, Silver Star Mountain Trail #180D with connections to Ed’s Trail #180A, Bluff Mountain Trail #172, Indian Pits Trail #180E.